-[•] The maintenance and control of the lending branch of the Public Library at Sydney were transferred in 1908 to the Municipal Council.
-At the end of December, 1912, the books numbered 25,000.
+• The maintenance and control of the lending branch of the Public Library at Sydney were transferred in 1908 to the Municipal Council.
+At the end of December, 1913, the books numbered 30,000.

-The Mitchell Library in Sydney consists of over 60,000 volumes and pamphlets, principally relating to Australasia, bequeathed in 1907 by Mr. D. S. Mitchell, together with an endowment of £70,000.
+The Mitchell Library in Sydney consisted of over 60,000 volumes and pamphlets, and 300 paintings, principally relating to Australasia, valued at £100,000, bequeathed in 1907 by Mr. D. S. Mitchell, together with an endowment of £70,000.
 The testator stipulated that the regulations of the British Museum were to be adopted as far as practicable, hence the library is the resort of specialists.
+There are now 77,375 volumes in the library.